mkallipo/affiliation-matching/README.md

 # Matching Repository

-This repository contains code and data for matching DOIs of crossref JSON files with organization IDs from the OpenAIRE database.
+This repository contains code and data for matching DOIs of Crossref JSON files with organization IDs from the OpenAIRE database.

 ## Files